Why is Cape Canaveral a launch site? It’s the perfect spot to maximize rocket speed, ensure public safety, and maintain efficient operations.

 Yasny Launch Base | Russia | 3,570 miles | 51° |

-Important Note: Elon Musk chose Texas for SpaceX launches, too.
-Why?
-Because the southern tip of Texas is even closer to the Equator than Cape Canaveral.
-Plus, just on the east side of Texas, there’s the Gulf of Mexico, a big ol’ body of water.
+Important Note: Elon Musk chose Texas for SpaceX launches too.
+For one, the southern tip of Texas is closer to the Equator than even Cape Canaveral.
+Also, on the east side of Texas sits the Gulf of Mexico, a large body of water.

-Over at Cape Canaveral, eastward launches are all about prograde orbits.
-We aim for geosynchronous or geostationary orbits with these launches.
-However, most of the launches heading North, South, or West don’t happen at Cape Canaveral due to the restrictions placed on rocket flights over land.
+At Cape Canaveral, eastward launches are for prograde orbits.
+These launches aim for geosynchronous or geostationary orbits.
+However, most North, South, and West launches aren’t made at Cape Canaveral due to rocket flight restrictions over land.

-Let’s crunch some numbers to understand why prograde orbits are common at Cape Canaveral.
-First up, to enter orbit around Earth, you need to hit the speed of 17,600 mph.
+Let’s do a quick calculation to show why prograde orbits are common at Cape Canaveral.
+First, you should know that to reach orbit around Earth, you need to hit 17,600 mph.
 And if you want to completely escape Earth’s gravity, you’ll need to reach a whopping 25,000 mph.

-However, attempting to get into a polar orbit from the equator will cost you extra fuel.
-You still need to reach 17,600 mph, but now you have to counteract your eastward momentum.
-This need for a course correction is why launches aiming for a polar orbit aren’t usually made from Cape Canaveral while also considering the restrictions we discussed.
+On the other hand, if you try to achieve a polar orbit from the equator, you’ll need extra fuel.
+You still need to hit 17,600 mph, but you also need to counter your eastward momentum.
+This course correction is why polar orbit launches aren’t typically made from Cape Canaveral.

 #3 Public safety from rocket launch mishaps

-This brings us to why Cape Canaveral is such an excellent site for rocket launches.
-Located on Florida’s east coast, facing the Atlantic Ocean, it takes full advantage of Earth’s eastward rotation.
-This means rockets typically orbit in the same direction as Earth spins.
+This brings us to why Cape Canaveral makes such an awesome rocket launch site.
+It’s located on the east coast of Florida, facing the Atlantic Ocean.
+And the rocket launches take advantage of Earth’s eastward rotation for a speed boost.
+As a result, the rockets typically end up orbiting in the same direction Earth spins.

-This path creates a safety zone, ensuring that the trajectory of the rockets falls over the ocean rather than populated areas.
-So, if there’s any debris from the rocket, it’ll splash down safely into the Atlantic Ocean.
-Moreover, reusable rocket parts can parachute down for later recovery without causing any harm.
+This trajectory creates a safety zone for launches, where rocket travel paths fall over the ocean and not large population centers.
+So, any falling debris from rockets will splash down into the Atlantic Ocean.
+Plus, reusable rocket parts can safely parachute down into the ocean for later recovery.

 #5 Existing rocket infrastructure

-Cape Canaveral wasn’t always synonymous with rocket launches.
-Back in 1949, it was the spot where the U.S. government was test-firing missiles.
-Even then, its nearness to the equator and safety features were big advantages.
+Cape Canaveral wasn’t always the hotspot for launching rockets into space.
+Back in 1949, the U.S. government was testing missiles from the site.
+Even then, the close proximity to the equator and safety factor were huge considerations.

-On top of all this, when NASA gave the thumbs up to the site, it was pretty much a blank canvas.
-Yeah, there was loads of open space for expansion, but there were also handy paved roads already in place from the Air Force’s missile testing days.
-This meant NASA didn’t need to start from square one to get the site humming for rocket launches.
+Plus, when NASA chose the site, it was pretty much a blank canvas.
+There were miles of emptiness for expansion, but paved roads existed from the Air Force missile test facility operations.
+This limited the work needed for NASA to get the site up and running for rocket launches.

 #6 Pristine weather

-Let’s talk weather.
-Cape Canaveral sports some pretty amazing weather throughout the year.
-The table below shows the average temperature for each month of the year, making it possible to launch rockets all year round.
-I mean, who’d want space travel to be just a seasonal thing, right?…
+The weather at Cape Canaveral is pretty fantastic year-round.
+The table below shows the average temperature for every month of the year, which allows for launches all year long.
+After all, who wants space travel to be a seasonal activity?…

 Month | High temperature (Fahrenheit) | Low temperature (Fahrenheit) |